spacepants/puppet-hyperic/README.md

 ## Development

-If you'd like to other features or anythign else, check out the contributing guidelines in CONTRIBUTING.md.
+If you'd like to other features or anything else, check out the contributing guidelines in CONTRIBUTING.md.